 This code pattern shows you how to generate a set of CSV files, transform them using a tool called SQLite, and load them to a Db2 for z/OS database using a JDBC function called zload.

-This work was done as part of the Summit Health set of code patterns, which demonstrate how cloud technology can access data stored on z/OS systems.
+This work was done as part of the Example Health set of code patterns, which demonstrate how cloud technology can access data stored on z/OS systems.
 We needed a way to generate a large amount of patient health care data to populate the Db2 for z/OS database.
 We found an open source tool called Synthea that generates the kind of synthentic data we wanted.

 Finally, the transformed CSV files needed to be loaded from a distributed workstation into the Db2 for z/OS database.
 We used a JDBC function called zload to accomplish this. zload requires Db2 for z/OS version 12.

-A shell script (run.sh or run.bat) drives the processing.
+run.bat) drives the processing.
 There are four main steps as shown below.

 Find the detailed steps for this pattern in the README file.
 The steps show you how to: